misterblack1/trs80-diagnosticrom/README.md

 On a TRS-80 Model 1 with Level II ROM upgrade, the main boot rom is the left most chip.
 On the Model 1, the main ROM is a 2332 ROM chip, so a 2732 should work in place of it.
 (Unconfirmed and untested.)
 I used my 2364 to 2764 adapter in this socket and it mostly worked, except I had to write the ROM into the second top half of the 28B64 due to one address line being tied to VCC.
 (Load the ROM image into address `$1000` in your EPROM software before writing, so it is mapped to `$0000` on the Model 1.)

-- The VRAM test detects if the machine is a 7-bit VRAM Model 1 by testing the VRAM.
-If bit 6 (data line 6) comes back as bad, it assumes it's a model 1.
+- The ROM detects if the machine is a 7-bit VRAM Model 1 by testing the VRAM.
+If bit 6 (data line 6) comes back as bad, it assumes it's a model 1 (or more precisely, it assumes the display works but VRAM can't be used to store 8-bit data, only the upper-case character set).
-- If you have a Model 3 or a 8-bit VRAM Model 1 (this is also known as the lower-case mode, where one extra VRAM chip is added in) the Diagnostic screen will say it's using the VRAM for the processor stack.
-If you are on a Model 3 or 8-bit VRAM Model 1 and the ROM says it is using DRAM for the stack, **then bit 6 of the VRAM has a problem and you must fix that. **
+- If you have a Model 3 or a 8-bit VRAM Model 1 (this is also known as the lower-case mode, where one extra VRAM chip is added in) the Diagnostic screen will report that it is using the VRAM for the CPU stack.
+If you are on a Model 3 or 8-bit VRAM Model 1 and the ROM says it is using DRAM for the stack, **then bit 6 of the VRAM has a problem** which you will need to repair.
+- The beep codes for bit errors are as follows:
+	- Short middle then high tone: this bit is good.
+	- Short middle then low tone: this bit is bad.
+	- Long middle then high tone: all bits in this bank are good.
+	- Long middle then low tone: all bits in this bank are bad.
 - When bad bits are detected in VRAM or DRAM, you will hear a beep code telling you which bit is bad.
-The beeping goes from Bit 7 (MSB) to Bit 0 (LSB.)
-So if you hear, high high high low high high high high, then the bad bit is BIT 4 (of 7).
-You will not hear a VRAM beep code for a problem in bit-6 because it assumes it is a Model 1.
+The beeping starts at Bit 7 (MSB) anc counts down to Bit 0 (LSB.)
+So if you hear, HI HI HI lo HI HI HI HI, then the bad bit is BIT 4 (of 7).
+If _only_ bit 6 of VRAM is bad, you will not hear a beep code because the ROM assumes that it is a Model 1 machine.
 (See above.)
 - 4K DRAM machines can only ever have 4K of RAM, so only the first 4K of ram is tested and no more.
 - On the Model 3, you **must** have a working connection on JP2A and JP2B to run this diagnostic.
 Both the cassette port (for audio output) but more importantly the video subsystem is across this interconnect.
 Bits 0 and 1 of this interconnection are required for the cassette port audio, but all 8 bits are needed for video to work.
-- On the Model 3, the cassette port output is the pin closest to the keyboard connector.
-(Connector J3) On the Model 1, you can either clip a test lead onto the cassette port, or use the cassette DIN cable to get audio output.
+- On the Model 3, the cassette port output is the pin closest to the keyboard connector (Connector J3).
+On the Model 1, you can either clip a test lead onto the cassette port, or use the cassette DIN cable to get audio output.
 - You do not need any DRAM installed in the machine for the diagnostic to run.
 If you have good working VRAM but no working DRAM, you should see it trying to test the DRAM, but all banks will come back as bad.
 Keep in mind a stuck or bad DRAM bus transceiver can trash the entire bus, causing the VRAM test to also fail.
 - You do not need the keyboard connected for the system to run the diagnostic.
 The keyboard is not used during the test at all.
 - The diagnostic ROM **must** be installed into U104 on the TRS-80 Model 3.
 You must use a 2364 to 27XXX adapter.
 The one I used is made for 27128, but it works just fine with 2764 and more importantly 28B64C (EEPROMs.)
 You can also use this same adapter in U105 (for testing replacement of that ROM.)
 You can use a normal 2716 in U106 if you need to test replacing that ROM.